WHAT YOU NEED TO KNOW ABOUT NOTICE PERIODS IN GERMANY

 Reasons Companies Can Terminate Employment Contracts

-Employment contracts can be cancelled by the employer for various reasons:
+Employment contracts can be canceled by the employer for various reasons:

 1) Getting Laid Off – A company can lay you off for business reasons (betriebsbedingte Kündigung), as part of a cost-savings restructuring, or if they are going out of business, for example.
 The onus is on the company to prove that your job doesn’t exist anymore and there are no other open roles you could fill.